Philip is a renowned Africa expert and author of many guidebooks to African destinations, including the Insight guide to Madagascar.

-Andasibe-Mantadia comprises two separate protected areas: Analamazaotra NP and Mantadia NP.
-Analamazaotra (also known as Andasibe and formerly as Périnet) is Madagascar’s most popular park and home to the largest of all lemur species, the teddy-bear-like indri.
+Andasibe-Mantadia is one of Madagascar’s premier parks and comprises two separate protected areas: Analamazaotra National Park and Mantadia National Park.
+Analamazaotra (also known as Andasibe) is the country’s most popular park and more accessible.
+It’s home to the largest lemur species, the teddy-bear-like indri.
 Their incredibly noisy wailing call will stay with you forever.
-Mantadia, 20km/12mi further north, is less often visited but worth the day trip for its primary forest.
+Mantadia, 20km/12mi farther north, is less visited but worth the day trip for its primary forest and birdlife.

-You’ll stay in the popular Andasibe section of the park, which comprises mid-altitude mountain rainforest.
-Unfortunately, a lot of the big trees have been cut down and what is left is mainly secondary forest.
-We recommend a visit to the Mantadia part of the park, which consists of pristine primary forest with huge trees reaching high into the sky.
-You’ll get a chance to see flowering orchids from October to December.
+The Andasibe section of the park comprises mid-altitude mountain rainforest.
+Here, and in some of the smaller private reserves alongside the main park, the canopy is so thick that sunlight barely reaches the forest floor.
+We also recommend a visit to the Mantadia part of the park, with its pristine primary forest of huge trees reaching into the sky.
+You might see flowering orchids from October to December or January.

 Weather & Climate

 The park has a cool, wet climate.
-You can experience rain throughout the year, but the Wet season months from November to April see the highest precipitation.
-In these months, temperatures reach up to 27°C/81°F during the day and the humidity is sky high.
-The cold Dry season months from May to October see daytime temperatures of 21°C/70°F and nights get as cold as 9°C/48°F.
+You can experience rain throughout the year, but the Wet season (November to April) has the highest rainfall.
+During these months, temperatures reach up to 28°C/82°F during the day and the humidity is extremely high.
+Cyclones are possible from January to March.
+The cooler months of the Dry season (May to October) see daytime temperatures around 24°C/75°F, with nights as cold as 9°C/48°F.

 You can visit Andasibe-Mantadia throughout the year.
-The shoulder months of April, May, October and November are particularly nice as the weather is mild and there isn’t too much rain.
-Animals, including reptiles, which are less easy to spot in the Dry season months, are active during this time.
+The shoulder months of April, May, October and November are particularly nice as the weather is mild and there isn’t too much rain, although the rains can arrive in late November.
+Animals, including reptiles, that are less active in the cooler, drier months from June to September are more active and easier to spot during the shoulder months.
 In October and November, you might see lemur babies.
+The wettest months from January to March are best avoided.

 Ariadne is a renowned African wildlife photographer whose work is featured in many well-known guidebooks and magazines.